davidfesteban/Home-418/index.md

 - Having two switches and two wifi thermo-sensors for switching heaters on each room.
 - Alexa -> Skill -> My MQTT broker (getting rid of VoiceMonkey, sry m8)
 - Using ESP32 open software devices and getting rid of Tuya little by little.
+- Higrometer/Hidrometer + ESP32 + ESP32 battery board -> MQTT
+- Start using Grafana or other dashboard instead of Home Assistant

+## Extra
+You can download a docker image containing all versions available of a Minecraft server.
+It is just one click.
+(I recommend you to use full docker-compose.yml version instead of single docker command)